code-fabrik/open-knowledge/software/rails/turbo.md

 ## Turbo Drive

 Turbo Drive is mostly what Turbolinks was earlier.
-Link clicks and form submissions are automatically intercepted, and instead of a full page load, Turbo loads the target using `fetch` and replaces the `<body>` element.
+Link clicks and form submissions are automatically intercepted, and **instead of a full page load, Turbo loads the target using `fetch` and replaces the `<body>` element**.
 This prevents the browser from needing to reparse CSS and JS resources.

 To disable Drive for a single element (a link or a form), annotate it with `data-turbo="false"`.

 ## Turbo Frames

-Turbo Frames allows developers to replace only parts of a page when the user clicks a link or submits a form.
+Turbo Frames allows developers to **replace only parts of a page when the user clicks a link or submits a form**.
 This can be used to show an inline form in a list of editable items.

 To use turbo frames, use the `turbo_frame_tag` helper and pass the ActiveRecord entity to the helper: